 what i bring + what you bring = therapy

-There's no shortage of therapists in NYC, and (from personal experience) that in and of itself can make finding a therapist overwhelming.
+There's no shortage of therapists in NYC, and that in and of itself can make finding a therapist overwhelming.
 I jokingly compare shopping for a therapist to dating in that you may have to kiss a few frogs before finding "the one."
-I sought for a therapist who was relatable in some way and I prioritized personality.
-I had to actually like my therapist, otherwise listening to (and using) their feedback would be next to impossible.
+I sought for a therapist who was relatable in some way and I prioritized energy.
+I had to vibe with my therapist otherwise listening to (and using) their feedback would be next to impossible.
 Know what's important to you, keep an open mind and allow a few sessions; you'll know when you've found a good fit, you'll feel it!

 I naturally lean towards Cognitive Behavioral and Psychodynamic therapy (which are fancy clinical terms that include thoughts, emotions, behavior, and early-life experiences) because most clients can initially benefit from processing those areas.
-However, my work is 100% tailored to fit your personality, needs and goals.
-I aim to establish rapport, develop a strong, collaborative relationship, and guide you to tap into your innate ability to heal yourself.
-Together we'll create the healthiest version of yourself.
+However, my work is tailored to fit your personality, needs goals to help you create the healthiest version of yourself.

 I believe every single person can benefit from therapy no matter concern or state of health.

-A huge misconception is that you have to wait until something catastrophic happens or exhaust all resources before seeking professional help.
-I find that therapy is most beneficial when you're feeling well and you take a proactive approach to your health (you don't wait until you feel the worst).
-If you currently feel that you're not in need of therapy at the moment keep in mind that personal growth isn't always linear...
+A huge misconception is that you have to wait until something catastrophic happens or exhaust all resources before seeking help.
+I find that therapy is most beneficial when you're feeling well and you take a proactive approach to your health (instead of waiting until you feel your worst).
+If you currently feel that you're not in need of therapy at the moment I encourage you to challenge your growth.